BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 before play commenced.
 b.
 The mapping of the random inputs to game outcomes should be in accordance with prevailing probabilities, pay tables, etc.
 c.
-When random numbers, scaled or otherwise, are received, eg following a game requesting a sequence of random numbers, they are to be used in the order in which they are received.
+When random numbers, scaled or otherwise, are received, e.g. following a game requesting a sequence of random numbers, they are to be used in the order in which they are received.
 For example, they may not be discarded due to adaptive behaviour.
 d.
 Numbers or sequences of numbers are not to be discarded, unless they fall outside the